dpays/dpay-python-lib/docs/rpc.rst

 **************
-SteemWalletRPC
+DPayWalletRPC
 **************

 .. warning:: This is a low level class that can be used in combination with
-             ``SteemClient``.
+             ``DPayClient``.
 Do not use this class unless you know what you are doing!

 We now need to distinguish functionalities.
 If we want to only access the